remnrem/luna-doc/docs/ref/canonical.md

 Rules are the meat of canonical signal definitions.
-A rule follows a specific syntax that defines certain _requirements_ for a canonical signal, and optionally, may also _set_ some values for the newly generated signal (primarily unit and or sample rate).
+A rule follows a specific syntax that defines certain _requirements_ for a canonical signal, and optionally, may also _set_ some values for the newly generated signal (primarily unit and/or sample rate).

 Rules follow a strict _space-indentation_ format.
 Lines that start with: